 Benefits of Divorce Mediation vs Attorney

 However, with the process used by Oregon Divorce Guides, you don’t have to choose.
-By combining the best practices and benefits of divorce mediation with the option to obtain legal advice from a family law attorney, we provide the highest quality and most cost-effective program for guiding your family through divorce and legal separation.
+By combining the best practices and benefits of divorce mediation with the option to obtain legal advice from a divorce lawyer, we provide the highest quality and most cost-effective program for guiding your family through divorce and legal separation.

 Average Divorce Costs for Both Parties